Margrethe Munthe: Personal life

-Margrethe Munthe was born in Elverum as the daughter of physician Christopher Pavels Munthe (1816–1884) and Christine Margrethe Pavels Aabel (1827–1887).
-She was a younger sister of historian and military officer Hartvig Andreas Munthe, painter Gerhard Munthe and older sister of officer Carl Oscar Munthe.
+Margrethe Munthe was born in Elverum Municipality as the daughter of physician Christopher Pavels Munthe (1816–1884) and Christine Margrethe Pavels Aabel (1827–1887).
+She was a younger sister of historian and military officer Hartvig Andreas Munthe, painter Gerhard Munthe and older sister of officer and historian Carl Oscar Munthe.
 She was also a niece of historian and cartographer Gerhard Munthe and an aunt of genealogist Christopher Morgenstierne Munthe, librarian Wilhelm Munthe and painter Lagertha Munthe.
 Through her mother she was a first cousin of Hauk Aabel, niece of Andreas Leigh Aabel and Oluf Andreas Aabel.

 Career

 Munthe attended Hartvig Nissen's school for girls in Christiania (Nissens Pigeskole), and graduated with a middle school exam (middelskoleeksamen) in 1879.
-She worked as a governess at her home place for one year, and was then running a private school in Langesund.
+She worked as a governess at her home place for one year, and then ran a private school in Langesund.
 She passed a higher degree for female teachers in 1883.
 She was appointed as a teacher at the Vaterland primary school in Kristiania from 1888 to 1893, and again from 1895.
 From 1902 to 1920 she worked at the Bolteløkka primary school.

 She wrote a large number of song texts to folk melodies and psalm melodies, many of which are still popular today.
 Among her classical songs are "Hurra for deg som fyller ditt år!", "På låven sitter nissen" (Santa on the barn has got his Christmas treat), "Å jeg vet en seter", "Da klokken klang", "Nei, nei gutt", "Tulla" and "Jeg snører min sekk".
 She published the songbooks Kom, skal vi synge (three collections, from 1905 to 1918).
 She wrote the fairytale comedy Aase Fiskerjente, published as a book in 1912 with illustrations by Andreas Bloch.
 Among her other comedies for children are Askepot, Den nysgjerrige kone and Prinsessen og det halve rike.